ApsaraDB/PolarDB-Hands-On/PolarDB-M/Website/website.md

 2. A web host

 ## Install LAMP environment
 Install dependencies on the web host.
 This lab use Alibaba Cloud ECS instance with CentOS 7 system.
+You can use any web host, or host the website on your local machine.
+Be sure to install php version 7 as required by the hosted website.
 ```shell
 yum -y install httpd httpd-manual mod_ssl mod_perl mod_auth_mysql mysql epel-release git
 yum -y install http://rpms.remirepo.net/enterprise/remi-release-7.rpm